The Institute for Humanities and Social Sciences (INSHS)

 • Politics, Power, Organization (section 40)

-Section 26 - Brain, cognition, behaviour – is steered by the Institute of Biological Sciences with a secondary administrative link to the INSHS.
+Section 26 - Brain, cognition, behaviour – is steered by the Institute of Biological Sciences with a secondary administrative link to CNRS Humanities & Social Sciences.

-Section 31 - Humankinds and environments: evolution, interactions - is steered by the Institute of Ecology and Environment.
-Some of the units in this section are part of the INSHS.
+Section 31 - Humankinds and environments: evolution, interactions - is steered by the Institute of CNRS Ecology and Environment.
+Some of the units in this section are part of CNRS Humanities & Social Sciences.

 The Institute Scientific Council advises and assists the director of the Institute by providing its opinions and recommendations on the relevance and appropriateness of the Institute's projects and activities.
 Working groups may be set up to help the Institute Scientific Council carry out its tasks.